railflow/railflow-pytest-plugin/README.md

 Where:

-k - Railflow license key
+k - Railflow license key__
-url - the URL of the TestRail server u - TestRail user name p - TestRail user password pr - name of the project in TestRail path - path to the subsection in TestRail where test cases will be exported to f - test report format - `junit` r - path to the report XML files
+url - the URL of the TestRail server__ u - TestRail user name__
+p - TestRail user password__
+pr - name of the project in TestRail__ path - path to the subsection in TestRail where test cases will be exported to__ f - test report format - `pytest-railflow`__ r - path to the report XML files

 Please see [Railflow NPM documentation](https://docs.railflow.io/cli/railflow-npm/) for the all the details about Railflow CLI options.